apiaryio/dredd/README.md

     $ npm install dredd

 ## API Blueprint testability
 Dredd can test only API resources specified by *well defined transaction*.
-Any Non specific resources in the Blueprint e.g. with URI template or query parameters without default or example values are considered as *ambiguous transaction* thus they are resulting in a *warning* during the test run and are skipped.
+Any Non specific resources in the Blueprint e. g. with URI template or query parameters without default or example values are considered as *ambiguous transaction* thus they are resulting in a *warning* during the test run and are skipped.

 [API Blueprint]: http://apiblueprint.org/
 [Travis CI]: https://travis-ci.org/